Sarojini Jugnauth

 She took an active role in social activities being the patron of various charitable organizations and also participates in various political activities in support of her family and party.
 Over the years, she generally retained a high approval rate as wife of the prime minister.
 She became a subject of controversy in 1992 when the bank of Mauritius issued a Rs.
 20 note with her effigy on it.
 The inauguration of the note was done by her husband and other members of the government.

 Due to various pressure from other political parties and unpopularity of then government, the note was subsequently removed from circulation while prime minister Jugnauth apologized in parliament stating that it was a mistake for which he was terribly sorry.
 The government collapsed in 1995 after losing the general elections.

 Personal life

 Sarojini Ballah married Sir Anerood Jugnauth on 18 December 1956.
-They have two children, Shalini (Mrs Malhotra) and Pravind who is the current Prime Minister.
+They have two children, Shalini (Mrs Malhotra) and Pravind who was the Prime Minister of Mauritius between 2019 up to 10 November 2024.
 She is the grandmother of five grandchildren that is Anusha, Divya, Sonika, Sonali and Sara.